 Specific online directories for real estate may also provide users with side-by-side comparisons of properties.
 Use this feature to carefully check the conditions and values of varying rental properties to aid you in making your decision.

-Understand that the “family” is a vital component to a rental property investor’s success.
+Understand that the “family” is a vital component of a rental property investor’s success.
 Single-family homeowners selling their homes to become rental properties update their dwellings hoping to increase its value.

 Leverage refers to the amount of money you borrow to invest in a property in comparison with the property’s value.
 You gain a high potential for your return on investment (ROI) the higher the leverage you use.